fountainment/cherrysoda-engine/README.md

 - This engine only support a very limitted amount of features (see Current Features)
 - There is no scripting support, all game coding needs to be done in C++
-- The memory management is not done well at the moment
+- The memory management is not done elegantly at the moment
 - This engine requires the user to be comfortable with command-line workflow

 ## Current Features